fallin/Itc4net/README.md

 #### Fork

 The fork operation generates a pair of stamps with distinct IDs, each with a copy of the event tree.
 This operation is used to generate new stamps (after creating the initial seed stamp).
-More specifically, it splits the ID of the original stamp into two distinct IDs, so you will want to keep a reference to one stamp and share the other.
+More specifically, it splits the ID of the original stamp into two distinct IDs, so keep a reference to one stamp and share the other.
 In the next example, variable *s* would likely be a private member field stored in a class responsible for generating timestamps.

 ```c#
 Stamp s = new Stamp();